Google Authority is the best route to better rankings in Google, over the long term. That is great, but how do you achieve it?

 - Buy and Sell Links – First is if you are obvious in your link buying, don’t expect to last long in the search engines.
-Mr Cutts is very keen on tracking down and destroying sold links.
-There are even some sites that are so “dirty” in Google’s eyes that a purchase in the right place and right time can nuke you over night.
+Google has always been keen on tracking down and destroying sold links.
+There are even some sites that are so “dirty” in Google’s eyes that a purchase in the right place and right time can nuke you overnight.
 Don’t believe me?
 Ask the right people at the right conferences to show you the evidence.
-That’s all I am saying
+That’s all I am saying 🙂

 - Bad Neighbors – If your links are not paid but still associate you with the seedier parts of the interwebs, don’t be surprised if you are seen as guilty by association.